June this year is a very special month at the National AKU Centre (NAC) as AKU patients Sharon and Maureen will be attending for their 5th visit.

 I do hope that the NAC can continue to exist to support and keep a check on patients with AKU.
 This is so important since not many health professionals know much, if anything, about AKU.
 The centre gives vital information that supports further research into AKU, which is so important in trying to find treatments and maybe even a cure for this disease.

 Thank you for sharing your experiences with us Sharon – hearing how the NAC has supported and benefitted our patients really shows how far we have come over the past 4 years!
-Next week, Patient Support Manager, Lesley will discuss her experience of working at the NAC since it opened in 2012.
+Next week, Patient Support Manager, Hannah will discuss her experience of working at the NAC since it opened in 2012.